-The end of the World War II brought significant changes to Japan's social, economic and political life, the civil service system inclusive.
-As part of the efforts of the Supreme Commander for the Allied Powers (SCAP) to dismantle and, where necessary, democratize the three institutions that were mainly responsible for Japanese military adventurism, far reaching reforms were carried out in the
+The end of the World War II brought significant changes to Japan's Postwar era social, economic and political life, the civil service system inclusive.
+As part of the efforts of the Supreme Commander for the Allied Powers (SCAP) to dismantle and, where necessary, democratize the three institutions that were mainly responsible for Japanese military adventurism, far reaching reforms were carried out in the civil service.

-The postwar reform of Japanese bureaucracy is largely based on the recommendations of the civil service.
-Hoover Mission.
-With the inauguration of the new Constitution in May 1947, and the passing into law of the National Public service Law (NPSL) that same year, the scene was set for a new civil service structure.
+The postwar reforms of the bureaucracy is largely based on the recommendations of the Hoover Mission.
+With the inauguration of the new Constitution in May 1947, and the passing into law of the National Public Service Law (NPSL) that same year, the scene was set for a new civil service structure.
 This law became the governing statute of the Japanese public bureaucracy.
-The objective of this law is

-To assure the people democratic and efficient administration of their pubic affairs by establishing basic standards (Including adequate measures to promote the welfare and interest of public employees) which shall be applicable to all national public employees and by providing that personnel shall be so selected and directed by democratic practices as to promote maximum efficiency in the performance of public duties.
+The objective of this law is to assure the people democratic and efficient administration of their public affairs by establishing basic standards (including adequate measures to promote the welfare and interest of public employees) which shall be applicable to all national public employees and by providing that personnel shall be so selected and directed by democratic practices as to promote maximum efficiency in the performance of public duties.
 (National Personnel Authority, 1984:53; Hirose, 1995:38).

-For the achievement of the objectives stated above, the law made provision for the following (National personnel Authority, 1984:53)
+For the achievement of the objectives stated above, the law made provision for the following (National Personnel Authority, 1984:53).

-- Establishment of the National Personnel Authority with the purpose of assuring the neutrality of national public personnel administration and at the same time protecting 1. employee's' welfare and interests; - Appointment and promotion based on the merit principle; 2. - Guarantee of employee status; 3.
+Establishment of the National Personnel Authority with the purpose of assuring the neutrality of national public personnel 1.

+administration and at the same time protecting employees' welfare and interests;

+2. Appointment and promotion based on the merit principle;

+3. Guarantee of employee status;

-- 4. Compensation and other working conditions in accord with the general conditions of society;
+Compensation and other working conditions in accord with the general conditions of society;

-- Training of employees;
+5. Training of employees; and

-- 6. Various duties of employees.
+6. Various duties of employees.

-In accordance with the National Public Service Law, the National personnel Authority (Jinjiin) was established in 1948.
-This agency, modeled after the Civil service Commission of the United States before 1976, is supposed to be non partisan and highly technical in its approach to personnel issues.
-It is made up of three commissioners who are versed in administrative and personnel management and not in any way connected to any political party.
+In accordance with the National Public Service Law, the National Personnel Authority (Iinji-in) was established in 1948.
+This agency, modeled after the Civil Service Commission of the United States before 1976, is supposed to be non partisan and highly technical in its approach to personnel issues.
+It is made up of three commissioners who are vast in administrative and personnel management and not in any way connected to any political party.
 To guarantee the integrity of the commissioners of the NPA, their appointment, though proposed by the cabinet, is subject to approval by both houses of the Diet and confirmed by the Emperor.
 Article 5 of the law states that